mgildea87/RNAseq_PE/README.md

 # RNAseq_PE
 This pipeline was written for execution on the NYU big purple server.
 This readme describes how to execute the snake make workflow for paired-end RNA-seq pre-processing (fastq -> feature counting), Utilizing STAR for alignment and Featurecounts for gene level counting.
+Some notes on multimappers: STAR is set to report up to 10 alignments for a read pair.
+If this value is exceeded, the read is unmapped.
+Feature counts is set to only count reads with mapq > 5 which removes all multimappers (primary or secondary alignments).
+Multimappers will still be reported in the feature coutns summary file.
+For this reason and to be able to analyze multimapping reads if wanted, I didn't remove the multimappers in the alignment step.

 # Description of files required for snakemake:
 ## Snakefile